Aliases for RAP1GAP Gene

 RAP1GAP (RAP1 GTPase Activating Protein) is a Protein Coding gene.
-Diseases associated with RAP1GAP include Tuberous Sclerosis and Malignant Melanoma, Somatic.
-Among its related pathways are Development Angiotensin activation of ERK and G-protein signaling G-Protein alpha-i signaling cascades.
-GO annotations related to this gene include protein homodimerization activity and GTPase activator activity.
-An important paralog of this gene is SIPA1L2.
+Diseases associated with RAP1GAP include Tuberous Sclerosis and Bleeding Disorder, Platelet-Type, 18.
+Among its related pathways are Development Angiotensin activation of ERK and Human Thyroid Stimulating Hormone (TSH) signaling pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and GTPase activator activity.
+An important paralog of this gene is RAP1GAP2.

 UniProtKB/Swiss-Prot Summary for RAP1GAP Gene